mavlink/mavlink-devguide/en/services/high_latency.md

 - Ground stations should not upload or download missions, waypoints or geofences on the HL link (i.e. should not use the [mission protocol](../services/mission.md)).
 - Ground stations should not update or synchronise parameters over the HL channel (i.e. using the [parameter protocol](../services/parameter.md)).
-- [HEARTBEAT](../messages/common.md#HEARTBEAT) messages should not be sent over the HL channel.
-  See the section below for more information.
+- [HEARTBEAT](../messages/common.md#HEARTBEAT) messages should not be sent over the HL channel (see the section below for more information).

+Typically the initial connection with a GCS is made over a low latency link (often before takeoff), so that the above data can be transferred before switching to the HL link.

 ## Heartbeat/Routing

-High latency links are expensive.
 In order to reduce traffic to the bare minimum, some of the fundamental assumptions of MAVLink are explicitly broken:
 - [HEARTBEAT](../messages/common.md#HEARTBEAT) messages are not emitted on the channel (either by the autopilot or GCS).
   > **Note** The heartbeat is used to build MAVLink routing tables between channels.